cecileung1208/Game-Purchasing-Data-Analysis/README.md

 ![Image](https://2s7gjr373w3x22jf92z99mgm5w-wpengine.netdna-ssl.com/wp-content/uploads/2019/08/KPI_shutterstock_everything-possible.jpg)

 ## Background
-The purpose of this project is to analyze the CSV data provided and conduct a report that uncovers demographic trends and preferences for the fantasy game, Heroes of Pymoli.
-Python with Pandas (through Jupyter Notebooks) was used to clean and process the data, as well as calculate the desired outputs.
+Heroes of Pymoli is a new fantasy online game that allows people to play for free and they can purchase items to enhance their experience.
+A CSV dataset has been provided to uncover demographic trends and preferences to determine what strategies to use to increase revenue by having players to purchase more items.
+To accomplish this, Python with Pandas (through Jupyter Notebooks) will be  used to clean and process the data, as well as calculate the desired outputs.

 ## Requirements

 The report requires a breakdown of the following:

 * Player Count
-* Purchasing Analysis Total
+* Purchasing Analysis - Total
 * Gender Demographics
-* Purchasing Analysis (Gender)
+* Purchasing Analysis - Gender
 * Age Demographics
 * Top Spenders
 * Most Popular Items